-Proteomic biomarkers enable direct measurement of disease-driving mechanisms independent of target gene alterations, and allows for accurate matching with the drug mechanism of action.
+Proteomic biomarkers enable direct measurement of disease-driving mechanisms independent of target gene alterations, and allows for accurate matching with the mechanism of action of a particular drug.

 Acrivon’s Predictive Precision Proteomics (AP3) platform takes proteomics one step further.
 Our transformative method is widely applicable allowing us to deliver impactful therapies to precisely the right patients.